splunk/public-o11y-docs/gdi/kubelet-stats/kubelet-stats.md

 ```
 ## Description

 The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the Smart Agent Receiver to deploy the ``kubelet-stats`` monitor.
-This monitor pulls cadvisor metrics through a Kubernetes kubelet instance via the ``/stats/container`` endpoint.
+This monitor pulls cadvisor metrics through a Kubernetes kubelet instance using the ``/stats/container`` endpoint.

 ## Pause containers

 Network stats for a Kubernetes pod are traditionally accounted for on the "pause" container, which is the container responsible for "owning" the network
 namespace that the other containers in the pod will use, among other things.
 Therefore, the network stats are usually zero for all non-pause containers and
-accounted for in an aggregated way via the pause container.
+accounted for in an aggregated way using the pause container.

 Since the only generally useful stats of the pause container are network stats, this monitor will omit non-network metrics for any containers named ``POD``.
 This
 is the standard name for the "pause" container in Kubernetes when using the Docker runtime, but the pause container has no name under other runtimes.
 Therefore,